 Depending on which catheter is implanted different cables are available to directly connect to the temperature and pressure ports on the patient monitors.
 These connection cables interface with all commonly used patient monitors.
-For transferring the ICP (intracranial pressure) to the patient monitor, the ICP-TEMP-Cable is required, which serves as an extension from the catheter to the patient monitor.
-For transferring the temperature parameter, the ICP-TEMP-Adapter is required (Philips/HP monitor requires a specialised ICP-TEMP-Adapter).
+For transferring the ICP (intracranial pressure) to the patient monitor, the ICP-TEMP-Cable is required; which serves as an extension from the catheter to the patient monitor.
+For transferring the temperature parameter, the ICP-TEMP-Adapter is required (Philips/HP monitor requires a specific ICP-TEMP-Adapter).

 The Zero-Point Simulator NPS2 is attached directly to the pressure port of the patient monitor.
 All RAUMEDIC catheters are calibrated in the manufacturing process to eliminate possible errors that can occur when zeroing the catheter.
 The Zero-Point Simulator NPS2 is used to transfer the 'zero' to the patient monitor.

-The NPS3 is a battery operated device to allow pressure measurement to occur while the patient is being transferred.
+The NPS3 is a battery operated device for continued portable pressure measurement while the patient is being transferred.
 The ICP-TEMP-Cable can quickly and easily be disconnected from the NPS2 and connected to NPS3.

 The Cable PTO and the Cable LWL are necessary for measuring oxygen partial pressure, and to display the measured values.
 The Cable LWL transfers the oxygen signal and the Cable PTO transfers the ICP (intracranial pressure) and temperature signal to the MPR2 logO DATALOGGER.